tsuACM/truman_acm_website/_pages/events.markdown

 *Meetings are held every Monday at 6:00PM in Violette Hall 1144 unless otherwise specified.*

-**August 28th: New Members Welcome**

-This special meeting will be held right after the Activities Fair at **5:00PM on Wednesday, August 28th**.
-We will welcome our new members by playing games and doing icebreakers.
-Come meet all of your fellow computer science enthusiasts!

 **September 9th: Trivia Night**

 We will be holding a trivia night!
 Questions will include general topics as well as computer science.